julKara/Defeat_the_Demonlord/README.md

 ## Issues (not really bugs, more structural issues):
 * Changing `healthbar` color is not memory-efficient at all since it dublicates per character.
-* *AI-controlled ranged units should move to a beneficial range to avoid range-penalty.*
 * Should not pass through enemy units.
 * Drawpath should stay to show where character started.